nickyhajal/world-domination-summit/_content/academies16.md

 **Each Academy has a limited number of free "Insider Access" seats only available to WDS 360 and Connect attendees on a first-come, first-serve basis.**

 There is no limit to how many Academies you can register for but please note that you can only purchase Academies for yourself.
-You will be asked to provide photo identification when checking in.
+No physical ticket or confirmation will be required upon check in, just a valid photo ID.
 Academy tickets are capacity controlled and offered on a first-come, first-served basis.
 All tickets are <b>non-refundable</b> and <b>non-transferrable</b>.

 If you have any questions or need any assistance, please contact our concierge team at <b><font color="orange">concierge@wds.fm</font></b>.